-Projects often get started in a whirlwind of excitement and an avalanche of man hours but after the initial excitement fades away the stark reality sets in.
-To be able to make headway you need to apply yourself consistently to the plan.
+Projects often get started in a whirlwind of excitement and an avalanche of working hours but after the initial excitement fades away in sets the stark reality.
+To be able to make headway, you need to apply yourself consistently to the plan.

 When you look at people who are successful, you will find that they aren't the people who are motivated, but have consistency in their motivation.

-Trying to work on too many ideas at the same time is something that I've been guilty of in the past, and it always ends up with very little being accomplished.
+Trying to work on too many ideas at the same time is something that I've been guilty of in the past, and it always ends up with little achievement.

 Having great ideas is nice to have in your skill-set, but if you never act on those ideas or see them through to fruition, then they can be more of a hindrance than an ally.

 Sometimes you need to give up on a project because you realise that it's never going to be viable.